nkirtipal/Celltype-Annotation-Benchmark/README.md

 ---

-## Scope
+## Learning Notes

-A learning project.
-The point was building a clean reproducible pipeline and understanding how these four paradigms behave, not producing a novel result.
+The point was to build a clean, reproducible pipeline and understand how these four annotation paradigms behave, not to produce a novel result.

-The disagreement case study came out of the benchmarking and is included because it's interesting, but it's exploratory: one dataset, marker inference instead of sorted labels, and a disputed set defined by one of the methods being compared.
+The 229 disputed cells emerged during benchmarking rather than being something I set out to look for.
+I've included the analysis because it's interesting, but it rests on one dataset, on marker expression rather than sorted labels, and on a cell set defined by one of the methods being compared.

-Corrections welcome.
+**Corrections welcome.**

 ---